 boston-in-2-days

-15.00 pm – Book-Inspired Art and Movie Locations at Boston Public Garden
+15.00 – Book-Inspired Art and Movie Locations at Boston Public Garden

-After lunch, head to Boston Public Garden, a beautiful green park adjacent to Boston Common.
+After lunch, head to Boston Public Garden, a beautiful park adjacent to Boston Common.
 Whenever I am in the area, I never skip a chance to walk around the garden, if only for a few minutes.

-One of the most classic tourist attractions is swan boat rides, which started back in 1877.
+One of the most classic tourist attractions is swan boat rides which started back in 1877.
 Another fun thing to do, especially if you have kids, is to find Make Way for Ducklings statue.
 The bronze ducklings are dressed in ridiculously cute outfits for Christmas, Saint Patrick’s Day, Super Bowl, and other occasions.

 good-will-hunting-bench